MN6W55 - Learning through Work 2 (2018/19)

 Final deadline for the submission of a correctly completed Placement Notification form (not assessed, but essential for the placement employment to be appraised and approved):

-● For those undertaking the placement over the summer (where available) at least one week before the placement / summer break commences
+● For those undertaking the placement over the summer (where available) at least one week before the role commences

 ● For those undertaking the placement during the semester, by the end of Week 3.

-The Work Related Learning agreement is due on Week 4, Day 5 or an agreed date during the summer
+The Work Related Learning agreement is due on Week 5, Day 3 or an agreed date during the summer early in the work related activity.

-Deadlines for each of the four video portfolio segments, including submission of a CV with the final video:
+Deadlines for each of the three video portfolio elements, including submission of a CV with the final video:

-o Video 1 deadline: no later than end of Week 8
+o Video 1 deadline: no later than Week 7, Day 3

-o Video 2 deadline: no later than end of Week 11
+o Video 2 deadline: no later than Week 10, Day 3

-o Video 3, recruitment question responses and CV: no later than end of Week 14
+o Video 3 and CV deadline: no later than Week 13, Day 3

 Cottrell S (2015) Skills for success, personal development and employability 3rd edition, Palgrave Macmillian, Basingstoke